-- 1) Quizzes Six quizzes will be administered online via Canvas and will be available for specific windows of time.
-Once a student begins a quiz, a limited amount of time will be given to complete it. - 2) Canvas Discussions Six discussion questions will be posted on Canvas at various points during the semester (See the schedule for exact dates).
+1) Canvas Discussions - Eight discussion questions will be posted on Canvas at various points during the semester (See the schedule for exact dates).
 Students are expected to respond to the question in 3-5 thoughtful sentences showing knowledge and application of the material covered in lecture.
 Students are also expected to reply to two other students in a thoughtful, substantive comments.